top of page

 Think twice before changing your Will in favour of someone different in later life, even if its family.

-"This planning process is designed to help you think about things you otherwise may not and provide a safe space to explore concerns and options.
-What it aims to achieve is to find out what is really important to you, and others if you wish, and how we can act on that in a practical way.
-If, for example, you have expressed the wish to die at home but it is not possible at the end, then what is important to you has been discussed, recorded and put in place.
-Assurances, precious possessions, people and plans are included.
-We also aim to reduce the common experience of regrets and guilt by facilitating discussion and sharing concerns alongside creating plans and documents, all with the aim of giving you peace of mind to focus on what is important, living your best life now in any way you choose.
+We also aim to address the common experience of regrets and guilt by facilitating discussion and sharing concerns to faciliate creating plans and documents that make your wishes clear.
+It is all with the aim of giving you peace of mind to focus on what is important, living your best life now in any way you choose.
 Do you have a dream of how or where you would like to be?
 Would you like to share that?

-Talking about these things with someone you love can be tough to face, but consider this, end of life planning does not mean end of options and end of living, it aims to be there to free you up to live your best life.
+Talking about these things with someone [you love] can be tough to face, but consider this, end of life planning does not mean end of options and end of living, it aims to be there to free you up to live your best life.

-We provide the rare opportunity to talk to each other in a completely safe environment about concerns, wishes, worries and how you would like things to happen if possible?
+We therefore provide the rare opportunity to talk to each other in a completely safe environment about concerns, wishes, worries and how you would like things to happen if possible?
 What practical steps can be done to achieve your wishes or ones that would be acceptable if your best plan cannot happen?

 Many people do not know you have a right to say where you would like your end of life care to be.
 So, for your information we include a link on End of Life Care with the NHS so you can see what the NHS say :